Emergency Lighting

 10, 60,120 or 180

-The classification is expressed in as per the following example:
+The classification is expressed as per the following example:

 [x][0][***][180] – Self-contained, Non-maintained, ***, 3 hours duration.